The brain generates well-being if it is trained in that direction, by José Sánchez

 To begin with, emotions are not isolated entities in the brain..
 In fact, there is not an emotional brain as such, nor a single region of the brain dedicated exclusively to emotions.

-Second, it should be understood that empathy that seeks to improve emotional intelligence is not the solution to all the ills in the world.
+Second, it is important to understand that empathy that aims to improve emotional intelligence is not the solution to all the ills in the world.
 Love is an incredible force, but it doesn’t solve the problem.
 It will always be necessary a human intelligence that reflects, is creative, analyzes and reaches the maximum benefit and minimum cost for all.
 It is not sensible to pay homage to the emotions, if it is done at the cost of reason.

 Third, there are no positive or negative emotions, only learning.
 There are unpleasant sensations that can be tremendously enriching.
 Feeling guilty, at times, can be one of the best lessons in life.